GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 - Repeat any number of times to create the worker nodes
 	- in this example, only two nodes, node02 and node04 are created.
 ### Network adapters configuration
-Once it is created, let's configure the two network adapters:
+Once it is created, let's configure the two network adapters.
-12. Adapter 1 (NAT): This connects the VM to the host’s network and allows internet access.
+- Adapter 1 (NAT): This connects the VM to the host’s network and allows internet access.
-13. Adapter 2 (Internal network): This is used for communication between the VMs on a private internal network, where each VM is assigned a static IP address.
+- Adapter 2 (Internal network): This is used for communication between the VMs on a private internal network, where each VM is assigned a static IP address.
 The right configuration depends on the role of the node in the cluster:
 - **master**: right click in the virtual machine  and then **_Settings>Network_**.
 Check that the first adapter is attached to NAT.
 Then, on adapter 2 on _Enable Network Adapter_ and attach it to _Internal Network_, then click Then select a name for the network that must be the same for all the nodes (e.g., _clustervimnet_).
 - **workers**: only enable the second adapter for the internal; network.
 If applicable, repeat the configuration for other nodes.